By Joanne Jeffries. Last Updated November 9th 2021. Welcome to this case study covering personal injury claims payouts for a femur fracture.

 We will always try to get you the most compensation possible.
 In doing this, we will never do anything that might put your claim at risk.
 We are always available to answer any questions you may have, or simply to update you on the status of your claim.
 When you call us, our team will always use simple English, and not legalese to answer your questions.

-If you are ready to start your claim today, then call Accident Claims UK on 0800 073 8801 right now.
+If you are ready to start your no win no fee claim today, then call Accident Claims UK on 0800 073 8801 right now.
 One of our team is waiting for your call, and will talk you through our new claim onboarding process, so we can get started on your claim right away.

 At the link below, you will find a complete guide to making a compensation claim for a leg injury: